keelancook/missionscenter/docs/prayer-station-3.md

 ---
 layout: doc
-title: Prayer for Ways of Escape
+title: Pray for Ways of Escape
 author: Center for Great Commission Studies
 created: 2022-1-13